-109. Application and interpretation
+105. Application and interpretation

-- (1) This Part applies to all the persons who are parties to a merger where at least one Merging Company is: - (a) a Public Company; or - (b) a Private Company, provided that each such Private Company has express authority to enter into the merger in accordance with this Part: - (i) under its Articles of Association; or - (ii) by Special Resolution. - (2) If a Foreign Company is a party to a merger referred to in Article 109(1): - the merger shall not be concluded unless the requirements in Article 118 are satisfied; and - (b) the Foreign Company shall comply with the other provisions in this Part so far as reasonably practicable and required to give effect to the merger, while also taking into consideration any applicable requirements in its home jurisdiction. - (3) In this Part, a reference to a: - (a) "Merging Company" means a Company or Foreign Company which is a party to a merger to which this Part applies; - (b) "Merged Company" means the body resulting from a merger, which can be either: - (i) a "New Company" incorporated under this Law or the companies legislation in another jurisdiction; or - (ii) a "Survivor Company" incorporated under this Law or the companies legislation in another jurisdiction; - (c) "Merger Agreement" means an agreement referred to in Article 110 and - (d) "Group Merger" means a merger of: - (i) a holding company and one (1) or more wholly-owned subsidiaries of that holding company; or - (ii) two (2) or more wholly-owned subsidiaries of a company. - (4) Nothing in Chapter 11 (Protection of Minorities in Takeovers) of Part 7 is to be construed as preventing the acquisition or takeover of one (1) Merging Body by another by way of a merger under this Part. - (5) This Part does not apply to a Company if such company is being wound up pursuant to the provisions of the Insolvency Law. - (6) For the purposes of this Part, the Regulations may prescribe: - (a) pre-registration steps applicable to mergers under this Part; and
+- (1) This Part applies to all the persons who are parties to a merger where at least one Merging Company is: - (a) a Public Company; or - (b) a Private Company, provided that each such Private Company has express authority to enter into the merger in accordance with this Part: - (i) under its Articles of Association; or - (ii) by Special Resolution. - (2) If a Foreign Company is a party to a merger referred to in Article 105(1): - (a) the merger shall not be concluded unless the requirements in Article 114 are satisfied; and - (b) the Foreign Company shall comply with the other provisions in this Part so far as reasonably practicable and required to give effect to the merger, while also taking into consideration any applicable requirements in its home jurisdiction. - (3) In this Part, a reference to a: - (a) "Merging Company" means a Company or Foreign Company which is a party to a merger to which this Part applies; - (b) "Merged Company" means the body resulting from a merger, which can be either: - (i) a "New Company" incorporated under this Law or the companies legislation in another jurisdiction; or - (ii) a "Survivor Company" incorporated under this Law or the companies legislation in another jurisdiction; - (c) "Merger Agreement" means an agreement referred to in Article 106; and - (d) "Group Merger" means a merger of: - (i) a Holding Company and one (1) or more Wholly Owned Subsidiaries of that Holding Company; or - (ii) two (2) or more Wholly Owned Subsidiaries of a Holding Company. - (4) Nothing in Chapter 11 (Protection of Minorities in Takeovers) of Part 7 is to be construed as preventing the acquisition or takeover of one (1) Merging Company by another by way of a merger under this Part. - (5) This Part does not apply to a Company if such Company is being wound up pursuant to the provisions of the Insolvency Law. - (6) For the purposes of this Part, the Regulations may prescribe: - (a) pre-registration steps applicable to mergers under this Part; and